MonteLogic/MoL-blog-content/posts/work-notes/MoL-blog-weba/MoL-blog-weba-wn-1.md

 Okay, got that finished in the #5 issue, which is kind of going over scope.

 ...
 Okay so no remark plugins, see (here)[https://github.com/hashicorp/next-mdx-remote/issues/375].

+## Start: Sun Mar 30 2025 10:27:47 CST

+Currently, I don't know where exactly I was at with my last session, what was my last commit, what was I doing etc?

+So, I think a good way to get around this is to have a filter feature on the blog, then I can just use the arrow toggle to see which one was the last updated and which one was first published first, etc.